Linda explores food facts, folklore, and fabulous recipes one ingredient at a time.

-- Spread vegetables in one layer on rimmed baking sheet.
+- Spread vegetables in one layer on a rimmed baking sheet.

 - Roast in preheated oven until squash is tender and easily pierced with the tip of a knife, about 20 minutes.
 Allow vegetables to cool a bit.

-- Transfer mixture into a large stockpot.
-Stir in remaining 2 cups of chicken broth.
+- Transfer the mixture to a large stockpot.
+Stir in the remaining 2 cups of chicken broth.
 Place the pot over medium heat and bring to a simmer.
 Reduce heat to low; slowly simmer to blend flavors, about 30 minutes.
 Remove from heat.